 TIP: This is a page about cake metaphors including the famous Portal “cake” meme (where the promise of cake was used to push the game’s heroine toward an elusive goal, and to make fun of her in the process; see “the plot of Portal“).
 Portal aside, this page is also about existential journeys, paradoxes, and cake metaphors related to Kafka, Keynes, Marie Antoinette, Gödel, and other famous people who have mentioned cake (or I have attributed cake to).
-I sometimes tell people “there is cake,” and thus have created this page to explain the joke (and present a list of cake quotes).
-That may seem pointless, but keep reading, there is cake!**
+I sometimes tell people “there is cake,” a joke that perhaps gets less-and-less funny over time (aging like a fine cake), and thus have created this page to explain the joke (and present a list of cake quotes).
+That may seem pointless and frustrating, but keep reading, there is cake!**

 “A great empire, like a great cake, is most easily diminished at the edges.” – Benjamin Franklin